SPI-62 As A Treatment For Adrenocorticotropic Hormone-dependent Cushing’s Syndrome

 • Pregnant, lactating, or planning fertility in the next 6 months and unwilling to adhere to approved contraceptive use or abstinence.

-• Participation in any clinical trial within 30 days or 5 half-lives, whichever is longer, prior to informed consent (or longer for biologic and long-lasting experimental therapies).
+• Participation in any clinical trial within 1 month prior to informed consent (or longer for biologic and long-lasting experimental therapies).

 • Receipt of blood products within 2 months prior to Screening.